Arjunbadola/arjunbadola.github.io/_posts/2021-12-09-Evolving as an investor Part 2: How to value.md

 _Link to Twitter thread: [link](https://twitter.com/badola_arjun/status/1468854060669288451)_

-Initially when I started out I used to ignore what anybody would have to say about their style of valuing a business and I would blindly copy what Benjamin Graham’s book, The Intelligent Investor had to say.
+Initially when I started out I used to ignore what anybody would have to say about their style of valuing a business and I would blindly copy what Benjamin Graham’s book, The Intelligent Investor, had to say.
 Later came a stage where I realized Benjamin style was not working for me and I was doing something wrong.

 Before we get into the learning, here is the background to it: